wldt/wldt-core-java/README.md

 }
 ```

+In particular the method ```observeDigitalActionEvents()``` should be called start the observation of digital actions and
+to receive all incoming Digital Action through active Digital Adapters.
+Without this call the Shadowing Function will not receive any notifications or callback about
+incoming request to execute an exposed DT's Action.
+Of course, we have to call this method if we are mapping any digital
+action in our DT.

+Another fundamental method is ```notifyShadowingSync()``` used to notify the DT Core that
+the Bounding phase has been correctly completed and the DT has evaluated its  internal status according
+to what is available and declared through the Physical Adapters.

 As mentioned, in the previous example the Shadowing Function does not apply any control or check on the nature of declared
 physical property.
 Of course in order to have a more granular control, it will be possible to use property ``Key`` or any other field or even
 the type of the instance through an ```instanceof``` check to implement different controls and behaviours.